 Why does my matcha taste bitter?

-Can I make matcha ahead of time?
+Can I prepare matcha ahead of time?

-Is ceremonial or culinary grade better?
+Is ceremonial or culinary grade matcha better for this recipe?

 Equipment